Last Updated on October 28, 2021 by Forest Master

 How long does it take for paper and cardboard to break down?

-Going back to previous covered topics, it’s pretty much essential that all cardboard / paper is broken into small pieces as large materials will not be able to decompose any where near as quickly.
+Going back to previously covered topics, it’s pretty much essential that all cardboard/paper is broken into small pieces as large materials will not be able to decompose anywhere near as quickly.
 You can also sock the cardboard in water in order to help speed up the process.

-If you have any questions or suggestions for other subjects, feel free to leave a comment to this blog and we’d be happy to cover it.
+If you have any questions or suggestions for other subjects, feel free to leave a comment on this blog and we’d be happy to cover it.
 Moreover, want to read more of our blog posts?
-Check out our leaf mould and preparing your garden for winter blogs
+Check out our leaf mould and prepare your garden for winter blogs